okyspace/Self-pace-learning/README.md

-# Useful Computer Vision, Natural Language Processing and Robotics Videos for Self-Learn
+# Useful Computer Vision, Natural Language Processing and Robotics Videos for Self-Pace Learning
+Pls join this slack channel to ask questions regarding the topics provided.
+- <qna_slack_channel>
+- Q&A starts from 23May to 27May, from 0930 to 530pm daily

 ## Computer Vision